CrossFit Open Workouts: The Modern Age (19-23)

 Equipment: Dumbbells, pull-up bar/rack, jump rope

-Equipment set up is a thing in this workout, too.
+Equipment set up is important.
 You really want to set stuff up in a way where you’re not moving more than a few feet to each new movement (unless you’re like me and you’re going to be resting a lot, anyways!)

 CrossFit Open Workout 20.3